hssb-racers/racers-ledger/README.md

 |      key     |                                              description                                             | default                             |
 |:------------:|:----------------------------------------------------------------------------------------------------:|-------------------------------------|
 | `DataFolder` | Where to store the CSVs of your salvage summaries ~or whatever other bullshit i decide to put there~ | `HardspaceShipbreaker\RACErsLedger` |

+## Updating

+To update to a new RACErs Ledger version, navigate to [the releases tab](https://git.sariya.dev/sariya/racers-ledger/releases), download the `.dll` from the latest release, and overwrite `RACErsLedger.dll` in your install location.
+If Hardspace: Shipbreaker is already running, you will need to close it to be able to overwrite the file.

 ## Un-installation